 How to find paleo chocolate chips

 We really love Enjoy Life chocolate chunks or baking bars because they're allergy friendly.
 However, they do include a small amount of refined sugar so they aren't technically super paleo.
 My two paleo-approved chocolate brands are Hu Kitchen and Lily's.

 How to make paleo brownies:

-Pour the batter into a prepared baking pan and bake for the allotted amount of time before removing and cooling on a wire rack.
+- Pour the batter into a prepared baking pan and bake for the allotted amount of time before removing and cooling on a wire rack.

-For the keto version of these paleo brownies: substitute the coconut sugar and maple syrup for 1/3 cup of your favorite low carb sugar (i.e. stevia or erythritol)
+Substitute the coconut sugar and maple syrup for 1/3 cup of your favorite low carb sugar (i.e. stevia or erythritol)

 If you make and love this recipe, don’t forget to tag me on Instagram with #whatmollymade or @What_mollymade so I can see it and feature you!